alecsyyyk/LFA/lab5/README.md

 G = (Vn, Vt, P, S)

-where:
-- Vn is the finite set of nonterminals.
-- Vt is the finite set of terminals.
-- P is the finite set of productions of the form A -> alpha, where A in Vn and alpha in (Vn U Vt)*.
-- S is the start symbol.
+where Vn is the finite set of nonterminals, Vt is the finite set of terminals, P is the finite set of productions of the form A -> alpha with A in Vn and alpha in (Vn U Vt)*, and S is the start symbol.

 The objective of CNF conversion is to change only the structure of P, while preserving the language L(G).

 ### 2.2 CNF Constraints Used in This Lab
-In this project, a production is valid in CNF if it has one of these two shapes:
-- A -> BC
+In this project, a production is valid in CNF if it has one of these two shapes: A -> BC or A -> a.
-- A -> a

 This is exactly what `is_cnf()` verifies at the end of the pipeline.

 ### 2.3 Why the Elimination Order Is Important
-The order of transformations is important for correctness and simplicity:
-1. Epsilon elimination first because nullable symbols affect many productions.
-2. Unit elimination next to remove chains like A -> B.
-3. Inaccessible symbol removal after simplification from S.
-4. Nonproductive symbol removal to keep only symbols that can produce terminal strings.
-5. CNF binarization and terminal replacement at the end.
+The order of transformations is important for correctness and simplicity.
+Epsilon elimination is applied first because nullable symbols affect many productions.
+Unit elimination is applied next to remove chains like A -> B. Inaccessible symbols are removed after simplification from S, and nonproductive symbols are then eliminated to keep only symbols that can produce terminal strings.
+CNF binarization and terminal replacement are performed at the end.

 If CNF conversion is performed too early, extra helper symbols may be created for rules that will later be removed.